SourceFed is a spinoff

 channel, SourceFed Nerd, was launched in May 2013, with a focus on tech, video games and comic book news.
 It's also the new home of Table Talk and Movie Club.

 Tropes associated with SourceFed:

-Ascended Extra: Anyone who normally works behind the scenes who shows up on camera on a semi-regular basis.
+- Ascended Extra: Anyone who normally works behind the scenes who shows up on camera on a semi-regular basis.
 Ross is the most well-known; however, DJ co-hosted Superhero Roundup, Dani pops in for Table Talks here and there, and when Joe left, Sam was promoted to the main cast.

 Trisha: You don't mess with someones laptop, that's punishable by death!.

-Blonde, Brunette, Redhead: Lee, Trisha, and Meg, respectively.
+- Blonde, Brunette, Redhead: Lee, Trisha, and Meg, respectively.
 Subverted, in that both Lee and Meg have stated that they dye their hair.
 After Meg left, Reina is a brunette, but the naturally blonde Dani has shown up on occasion with purple hair.